 Floor Area: The sum of all areas within the exterior walls of a building or portion thereof, measured from the exterior faces of the exterior walls, excluding the area within garages, attics, or crawl spaces.
 Stairways within a Dwelling Unit shall be counted only on every other level.

-Foundation, Stem Walls & Pad Survey.
-A survey performed to confirm that the poured and cured foundation, stem walls, and pad comply with the Certificate of Approval.
-This independent survey shall be conducted and certified by a Colorado licensed surveyor

 Framing Inspection.
 An inspection performed by the HOC to confirm that the framed walls and roofs of the Improvements comply with the Certificate of Approval.

 HOC.
 The Aldasoro Ranch Homeowner’s Company.